Richard Fielder (cricketer)

-Richard Fielder (1758–1826) was an English cricketer who played in 20 matches between 1790 and 1801 which are now regarded as having first-class cricket status.
+Richard Fielder (1758–1826) was an English cricketer who played in 20 matches between 1790 and 1801.

+Career

 Fielder was born at East Malling in Kent in 1758.
-He is first known to have played cricket in 1790, playing in a first-class match for East Kent against West Kent at Bourne Paddock near Canterbury.
-He played regularly for Kent sides and for England teams (Note: During the time Fielder played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) between 1792 and 1796.
-A total of 18 of his 20 first-class matches were played during these seasons, 11 for Kent, six for England as well as one for a team organised by Richard Leigh, an influential organiser of matches who lived in the Dartford area of Kent.
+He is first known to have played in 1790, playing in an important match for East Kent against West Kent at Bishopsbourne Paddock near Canterbury.
+He played regularly for Kent and for England (i.e., the "rest" of England) between 1792 and 1796.
+A total of 18 of his 20 matches were played during these seasons, 11 for Kent, six for England as well as one for a team organised by Richard Leigh, an influential organiser of matches who lived in the Dartford area of Kent.

-From 1801 to 1803 Fielder played for Surrey teams, including in one match which has been awarded first-class status.
-Writing in 1862, Arthur Haygarth recorded that he has been considered "a very fine field and catch".
-In his 20 matches considered to be first-class, Fielder scored 281 runs with a highest score of 35.
+From 1801 to 1803 Fielder played for Surrey.
+Writing in 1862, Arthur Haygarth said he was "a very fine field and catch".
+In his 20 known matches, Fielder scored 281 runs with a highest score of 35.
 He took at least one wicket.
+(Note: In the period Fielder played, wickets taken by bowlers were normally only recorded if they were bowled.
+Other means of dismissal were not credited to any bowler.)

 Fielder worked as a horse trainer and is thought to have eloped with one of his riding pupils.
 Afterwards they kept the Woolpack Inn at Tenterden.
 He died at Gravesend in 1826.